 Basically, Hummus is a type of traditional dip with mashed chickpeas and Tahini as the central ingredients.
 In case you’re not familiar with Tahini, it’s another cultural condiment consisting of toasted ground hulled sesame seeds.

-The locals will also add lemon juice, olive oil, paprika, and garlic to blend up the deliciousness of this dip.
+The locals will also add lemon juice, olive oil, paprika, and garlic to level up the deliciousness of this dip.
 The earliest trace of this recipe is relative to the 13th century in Cairo.
 However, you can find countless variations of Hummus these days.

 It’s a famous rustic dip to the Cypriots across the country; they not only use it as the appetizer but also as a light meal when spread on the traditional flatbread.